intel-hpdd/VagrantFiles/README.md

 This is tested on Windows 10 1909.

+**Ensure your Windows user home folder doesn't contain non-ASCII chracters.** Common case would be when user name you entered when configuring Windows for first use, was Cyrillic.
+Windows and apps still don't properly support it, and there are issues with encoding in Ruby, Vagrant and shell scripts in case your home is something like `C:\Users\Михаил`.

 1. [Install Chocolatey](https://chocolatey.org/install#individual).
    If it fails with errors suggesting update of .NET Framework, go to Windows Update and get all the latest updates.